raydot/JavaScript30/readme.md

 Good intro! `document.querySelector` with `data-` attributes for element selection.
 Using [HTMLMediaElement.play()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play) to play sounds.
 Using [Element.classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) to add and remove CSS classes from elements.

+## 02 CSS + JS Clock

+Should have built this one in JS a long time ago.
+CSS `transform: rotate`, `transform-origin` which changes where the div rotates from.
+Also `transition` and `transition-timing-function` to handle the "tick" of the clock.

 ---

 ![](https://javascript30.com/images/JS3-social-share.png)